-Thirdly, the partner’s experience makes life easier on the in-house teams.
-It allows an organization to stay focused on their core offering, while having access to the best-in-class solution with minimal effort:
+Thirdly, an embedded analytics solution makes life easier on the in-house teams.
+It allows an organization to stay focused on their core offering, while having access to best-in-class analytics with minimal effort:

 Embedded analytics partners keep their platform up-to-date with the latest industry standards and innovations;

 They stimulate knowledge-sharing with others in the industry;

 Finally, embedded analytics solutions are much more future-proof and scalable.
 It is extremely difficult to develop a personalized & customized dashboard experience for an end-user from scratch.
 Let alone to adapt dashboards to different languages or screen sizes.
 With the right embedded analytics solutions, however, multi-tenant dashboards can be set up with just a few lines of code for thousands of users, instead of one by one.
 Likewise, localization or screen-adaptive dashboards can be either fully automated through API or managed in the UI at large by business users.